Single-qubit gate teleportation provides a quantum advantage

 Finally, we note that the work of Grier and Schaeffer~\cite{grier2020interactive} provides several quantum advantage protocols involving interaction.
-In this work, the quantum player can be realized by a constant-depth (classically controlled) Clifford circuit which is realized on a chain consisting of qubits, a pair of qubits, or a grid depending on the complexity-theoretic result considered: For example, a chain of qubits is used to show hardness for $\AC^0$ with additional $\textrm{MOD}_6$ gates, and chain of pairs of qubits is used to show hardness for classical circuits with bounded fan-in gates and logarithmic depth, i.e.,~$\NC^1$.
-We note that, while establishing several containments of classical and quantum complexity classes, this does not directly provide a separation between constant-depth quantum and constant-depth classical circuits (in the sense of separating~$\QNC^0$ from e.g.,~ $\NC^0$) because interactive protocols are studied (i.e., these results separate suitably defined complexity involving interaction) We emphasize that -- although their focus of this work is different from ours -- some of the key ideas developed in~\cite{grier2020interactive} are central to our derivation.
+Unlike for typical computational problems such as those considered here (where the task is to provide a certain output given an input), corresponding advantage proposals involve a task which requires several rounds of ``challenges'' and ``responses'', respectively.
+These can be seen as messages passed between a prover (who aims to demonstrate quantum computational power) and a verifier.
+In the work~\cite{grier2020interactive}, the quantum player (prover) can be realized by a constant-depth (classically controlled) Clifford circuit which is realized on a chain consisting of qubits, a pair of qubits, or a grid depending on the complexity-theoretic result considered: for example, a chain of qubits is used to show hardness for $\AC^0$ with additional $\textrm{MOD}_6$ gates, and chain of pairs of qubits is used to show hardness for classical circuits with bounded fan-in gates and logarithmic depth, i.e.,~$\NC^1$.
+We note that, while establishing several containments of classical and quantum complexity classes, this does not directly provide a separation between constant-depth quantum and constant-depth classical circuits (in the sense of separating~$\QNC^0$ from e.g.,~ $\NC^0$) because interactive protocols are studied (i.e., these results separate suitably defined complexity classes involving interaction.)
+We emphasize that, although their focus is different from ours, some of the key ideas developed in~\cite{grier2020interactive} are central to our derivation.

 Let us briefly comment on the relation of our work to~\cite{grier2020interactive}, where an oracle~$\tilde{R}$ for the simulation of a certain interactive process is considered.
-The reduction in~\cite{grier2020interactive} assumes that the oracle~$\tilde{R}$ provides so-called \textit{rewind} access.
-This type of reduction does not treat $\tilde{R}$ as a black box but allows to rewind the classical simulator to an earlier state of the computation, change variables and continue the simulation.
-Notice that this is a natural requirement for a classical machine (i.e. for $\NC^0, \AC^0$ or Turing machines it is implemented by the same class) but is generally impossible in a quantum computational model involving non-unitary dynamics such as measurements.
+The proof technique in~\cite{grier2020interactive} assumes that the oracle~$\tilde{R}$ provides \textit{rewind} access.
+It uses a reduction that does not treat $\tilde{R}$ as a black box.
+Instead, the classical algorithm is allowed to ``rewind'' the classical simulator (implementing the oracle) to an earlier state of the computation, change inputs or internal variables and continue the computation.
+Notice that this is a natural requirement for a classical machine (e.g. for $\NC^0, \AC^0$ or Turing machines it is implemented by the same class) but is generally impossible in a quantum computational model involving non-unitary dynamics such as measurements.